thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 operative in different areas of international law.
 By way of illustration, reference may be made to the following instances :

-(a) Under the Constitution of the International Labour Organ- isation (_see_ Articles 24--34), a procedure is laid down for dealing with complaints regarding a failure by a Member State to secure the effective observance of an International Labour Convention binding it; this can lead to a reference to a Com- mission of Enquiry, or if necessary to the International Court of Justice, and in the event of a Member State failing to carry out the recommendations in the Commission's report or in the decision of the International Court of Justice, the Governing Body of the Organisation may recommend " action" to the International Labour Conference in order to secure compliance with the recommendations.[^31/1]
+(a) Under the Constitution of the International Labour Organisation (_see_ Articles 24--34), a procedure is laid down for dealing with complaints regarding a failure by a Member State to secure the effective observance of an International Labour Convention binding it; this can lead to a reference to a Commission of Enquiry, or if necessary to the International Court of Justice, and in the event of a Member State failing to carry out the recommendations in the Commission's report or in the decision of the International Court of Justice, the Governing Body of the Organisation may recommend "action" to the International Labour Conference in order to secure compliance with the recommendations.[^31/1]